Asian American Literature: Sources for Research

 The website provides information on the various areas of specialization available as well as their PhD program.
 In combination with their strong English department, UC Berkeley has produced many important scholars of Asian American literature.

 See the UCSB homepage for a view of the best location any university student could ask for.
-The department webpage offers the basics such as class listings and faculty information.
+The department webpage offers information on their major, minor, and graduate course offerings.

 New York University's Asian/Pacific/American Studies Program & Institute